Dynatrace/ace-box/user-skel/ansible/roles/gitlab/Readme.md

-# gitlab
+# Gitlab

-This currated role can be used to install gitlab (an open source code repository and collaborative software development platform) on a kubernetes cluster.
+This currated role can be used to install Gitlab (an open source code repository and collaborative software development platform) on a Kubernetes cluster.
-It also has embedded tasks to create an organization and repository on gitlab.
+It also has embedded tasks to create an organization and repository on Gitlab.

 For the details, please check this link: https://docs.gitlab.com/charts/